Colletti History, Family Crest & Coats of Arms

-Important Dates for the Colletti family
+Early History of the Colletti family

 This web page shows only a small excerpt of our Colletti research.
 Another 118 words (8 lines of text) covering the years 1550, 1742, and 1754 are included under the topic Early Colletti History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Coletti, Colletti, Coleti, Colleti, Colettis, Coletis, Couletti, Cuoletti and many more.

 Early Notables of the Colletti family (pre 1700)